pagkly/MagiskOnWaydroid/README.md

 1. **Zygisk not yet working (No ETA)**

     Currently, this script is using MagiskonWSA method in patching initrc so that it would load magisk su binaries close to the end of initrc, before ui started.
 However zygote is usually loaded at the start of initrc, meaning it would be too late to replace zygote with zygisk zygote by the time su from magisk is loaded.
-    In [LSPosed's MagiskonWSA](https://github.com/LSPosed/MagiskonWSA) implementation, there is a [patched kernel with su binaries](https://github.com/LSPosed/WSA-Kernel-SU).
+    In [LSPosed's MagiskonWSA](https://github.com/LSPosed/MagiskonWSA) implementation, there is a [patched kernel with su binaries](https://github.com/LSPosed/WSA-Kernel-SU) just like in Android devices where Magisk patch recovery/boot image to have su binaries.
 Waydroid, on the other hand, uses lxc containers utilizing linux host kernel without su binaries needed to patch zygote.
     Though, there might be a way to load su binaries as kernel module when lxc session is starting.
 Anybody who is well-versed in lxc can contact me/create issue to explain to me how to make it works.

     Modules requiring zygote/zygisk like [Riru](https://github.com/RikkaApps/Riru), [LSPosed](https://github.com/LSPosed/LSPosed) (pre-zygisk) or Shamiko (module to hide magisk root utilizing zygisk) unfortunately wont work for now unless someone figures out a workaround.